Dark Patterns in SEO: Trends That No One is Documenting

 making users jump to different domain 2 - dark pattern and seo

-Was taken to yet another domain.
-There i had to wait for 10 good seconds before being pulled to another download button at the bottom.
-Waited for 10 more seconds there.
+I was taken to yet another domain.
+There, I had to wait for 10 good seconds before being pulled to another download button at the bottom.
+I waited for 10 more seconds there.

 making users jump to different domain 3 - dark pattern and seo